wendywwang/DeepLIIF/Multi-GPU Training.md

 **DeepLIIF's code follows the PyTorch recommendation to spawn 1 process per GPU** ([doc](https://github.com/pytorch/examples/blob/master/distributed/ddp/README.md#application-process-topologies)).
 If you want to assign multiple GPUs to each process, you will need to make modifications to DeepLIIF's code (see [doc](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html#combine-ddp-with-model-parallelism)).

+Despite all the benefits of DDP, one drawback is the extra GPU memory needed for dedicated CUDA buffer for communication.
+See a short discussion [here](https://discuss.pytorch.org/t/do-dataparallel-and-distributeddataparallel-affect-the-batch-size-and-gpu-memory-consumption/97194/2).
+In the context of DeepLIIF, this means that there might be situations where you could use a *bigger batch size with DP* as compared to DDP, which may actually train faster than using DDP with a smaller batch size.

 ### Train with DDP
 #### 1. Local Machine